 musical scale/note selection. less than inspiring vocals. soft rock opus type stuff

-― If Assholes Could Fly This Place Would Be An Airport, Wednesday, 5 October 2011 21:11 (1 year ago) Permalink
+― If Assholes Could Fly This Place Would Be An Airport, Wednesday, 5 October 2011 21:11 (five years ago) Permalink

 first track and last track are cool, don't know about much in between.